System design interview guide

 High-level architecture

-Agents (Fluent Bit, Vector, etc.) run on nodes or as sidecars; tail stdout or receive gRPC.
-Batch and compress; send to regional collector → Kafka / Kinesis.
-Stream processors enrich (Kubernetes metadata, trace id normalization), mask PII, route to per-tenant topics.
-Indexers write to OpenSearch/Elasticsearch hot tier (e.g. 7 days).
+Agents (Fluent Bit, Vector, etc.) run on nodes or as sidecars.
+They tail stdout or receive gRPC, batch, compress, and spool to disk if upstream is slow.
+Regional collectors produce to Kafka / Kinesis.
+Stream processors enrich (Kubernetes metadata, trace id normalization), mask PII, and route by tenant and log class.
+Indexers bulk-write to OpenSearch/Elasticsearch hot tier (e.g. 7 days).
 Lifecycle jobs move to S3 Parquet with Athena/Glue or ClickHouse for analytics.

-- Query API — AuthZ/RBAC; query cost estimate.
+- Query API — AuthZ/RBAC; query cost estimate and timeouts.

 [ App ] --> stdout / socket --> [ Agent ] --> [ Regional collector ]